You are now in the main content area

 Program Highlights:

-• Combination of courses in biology, chemistry, computer science, geology, mathematics and physics
+• Take a combination of courses in biology, chemistry, computer science, geology, mathematics and physics.

-• Courses in ethics, philosophy, religious studies, environment, law, ethics, psychology and languages may also be included
+• You can also take courses in ethics, philosophy, religious studies, environment, law, ethics, psychology, and languages.

-Visit the School of Natural Sciences for more information
+Learn more about the School of Natural Sciences

 Ontario High School Applicants